Save all locations from Google Maps or Apple Maps into Bundole, put them into a "board", where you may arrange their positions in any order you want.

 For articles that you don't want to see on the article page, you may archive to hide them.
 They will continue staying in your account and show up in filtered results.
 The app also provides a filter to show all your archived articles.

 Each displayed board and tag in articles is ready for you to tap on and trigger filter.
 This allows your to quickly navigate from one filtered result to another when tapping on different displayed labels.

 The search view initially shows you all filter options by four different groups - board, category, tag and source site.
 As you enter search text, the list of options are filtered to match your input.
 You may also search by article's title and/or description.

 For articles having native-app support on iOS devices are best viewed on their apps, instead of a generic browser.
-Bundole supports viewing articles on 15+ popular apps - YouTube, Google Maps, Apple Music, Spotify ... etc, and more will be supported in the future! (note: see the complete list of supported apps in Bundole iOS app's [Settings]"
+Bundole supports viewing articles on 20+ popular apps - YouTube, Google Maps, Apple Maps, Apple Music, Spotify ... etc. (note: the image is for illustrating apps having native apps support in Bundole."

 When a filtered result contains your saved locations from Google Maps or Apple Maps, you may also see them as markers on a map view inside Bundole.
 You can select any two markers and find the routing in between, and start navigating in the Google Maps (if installed) or Apple Maps.